pichim/PM2_PES_Board_Example/docs/markdown/general_info.md

 ### Building
 -------------------------
-Building a program in Mbed Studio involves the process of compiling and linking the source code to create an executable binary file (*.hex file) that can run on a specific microcontroller or embedded system.
+Building a program in Mbed Studio involves the process of compiling and linking the source code to create an executable binary file (*.bin file) that can run on a specific microcontroller or embedded system.
 The build process ensures that the code is translated into machine code compatible with the target platform, and it may involve resolving dependencies, optimizing code, and generating the necessary files for deployment.
 Once the program is successfully built, the resulting binary file can be loaded onto the microcontroller board to execute the desired functionality.
 Building is a crucial step to convert human-readable code into a format understandable by the hardware.

 In Mbed Studio, there are three build profiles: